Home > Winter

 Combination

 Combination snow shovels are precisely what they sound like: suitable for both pushing snow and lifting and tossing.
-The Bully Tools Combo is our top pick.
-While it may not do either as well as a shovel dedicated to a specific job, combo shovels are an excellent middle ground.
+The Suncast 20″ Combo Shovel & Pusher is our top choice in this regard.
+While it may not do either as well as a shovel dedicated to a specific job, combo shovels are an excellent middle ground, and are very versatile for a variety of snow conditions.

 Straight vs. Curved Shaft